fordsfords/rstone/README.md

 (Spoiler: "fi" is shell.)
 So who uses "endif"?
 C pre-processor conditionals.  :-)

-Thanks to http://bhami.com/rosetta.html for making a far more useful site and coming up with the name.
+Thanks to http://bhami.com/rosetta.html for making a far more useful site (and coming up with an awesome name).

 Master source: https://github.com/fordsfords/rstone